Azerbaijani laundromat: Bulgaria

-In September 2017 the public prosecutor's office launched an inquiry into Kalin Mitrev, Bulgaria's representative to the EBRD, who received €425,000 from the laundromat scheme.
-Mitrev denied wrongdoing and said the payments to his Swiss and Bulgarian accounts were for legitimate consultancy work and happened before he joined the bank's board in London.
+In September 2017, the public prosecutor's office launched an inquiry into Kalin Mitrev, Bulgaria's representative to the EBRD, who received €425,000 from the laundromat scheme.
+Mitrev denied wrongdoing and said the payments to his Swiss and Bulgarian accounts were for legitimate consultancy work, and which had happened before he joined the bank's board in London.
 In September 2018, Bulgarian prosecutors declared that the investigation and an audit of Mitrev's tax affairs from 2012 to 2015 had uncovered no evidence of tax evasion, money laundering, "nor any discrepancy between the property of the taxpayer, the expenses incurred by him, and his income".

 Denmark

 The Azerbaijani and Russian Laundromat revelations led to what became known as the Danske Bank money laundering scandal, described as possibly the largest money laundering scandal ever in Europe.
-In the immediate aftermath of the Berlingske publications Danske Bank launched an internal investigation into its Estonian branch activities.
-In September 2018 when the results of the investigation were released the CEO of the bank Thomas Borgen stepped down In May of the same year Danish prosecutors charged him with neglecting his responsibilities. and brought charges against Henrik Ramlau-Hansen, the bank's former chairman of Financial Supervisory Authority, for failing to prevent the suspicious transactions.
+In the immediate aftermath of the Berlingske publications, Danske Bank launched an internal investigation into its Estonian branch activities.
+In September 2018, when the results of the investigation were released, the CEO of the bank Thomas Borgen stepped down.
+In May of the same year, Danish prosecutors charged him with neglecting his responsibilities.
+Charges were also brought against Henrik Ramlau-Hansen, the bank's former chairman of the Financial Supervisory Authority, for failing to prevent the suspicious transactions.

 The Danish Parliament introduced more stringent anti-money laundering measures, increasing penalties for money laundering eight-fold, making them some of the toughest in Europe.

 Estonia

-The Estonian authorities launched a probe into the matter as well and arrested ten former employees of the Danske bank in December 2018.
+The Estonian authorities launched a probe into the matter as well and arrested 10 former employees of Danske Bank in December 2018.
 The bank was required to close its Estonian branch in 2019 by the Estonian government.

 Council of Europe

-In January 2017, following a series of critical reports and concern expressed by many members of the Parliamentary Assembly of the Council of Europe (PACE), the Assembly's Bureau decided to set up an independent, external body to investigate allegations of corruption in PACE.
+In January 2017, following a series of critical reports and concerns expressed by many members of the Parliamentary Assembly of the Council of Europe (PACE), the Assembly's Bureau decided to set up an independent, external body to investigate allegations of corruption in PACE.
 The investigation body's final report was published in April 2018, finding "strong suspicions of corruptive conduct involving members of the Assembly" and naming a number of members and former members as having breached the Assembly's Code of Conduct.
-Many of the members or former members mentioned in the report were sanctioned: 4 memberes were deprived of certain rights and 14 members, accused of accepting gifts and bribes from the government of Azerbaijan, were expelled from the Assembly's premises for life.
+Many of the members or former members mentioned in the report were sanctioned: four members were deprived of certain rights and 14 members, accused of accepting gifts and bribes from the government of Azerbaijan, were expelled from the Assembly's premises for life.